upesnavneet/ICP-WCHL-2025/README.md

-# SmartScan.AI
+# BlockBot

-SmartScan.AI is an intelligent crypto-focused assistant that helps users understand blockchain concepts, smart contracts, DeFi protocols, tokenomics, and market trends — all in plain, simple terms.
+BlockBot is an intelligent crypto-focused assistant that helps users understand blockchain concepts, smart contracts, DeFi protocols, tokenomics, and market trends — all in plain, simple terms.
 The goal is to make crypto education more accessible through AI-powered explanations.

 ---